things-to-do

 Jaen add spainonfoot 11

-Sister city and the perfect pairing - they share UNESCO World Heritage status for good reason.
+Sister city and the perfect pairing.
+They share UNESCO World Heritage status for good reason.
 Just 10km away, you can cycle between them on a dedicated 8.5km path, or drive in under 15 minutes.

 In Úbeda, you'll find the stunning Capilla del Salvador, palatial façades, artisan pottery workshops, and an even stronger dining scene.
 Many visitors do both towns in a long day, but an overnight allows you to enjoy each at a relaxed pace.